A Look At Bernie Sanders' Electoral Socialism

 Disagreement over the realignment strategy contributed to several schisms of the Socialist Party of America in the early 1970s.
 Harrington resigned and founded the Democratic Socialist Organizing Committee (DSOC) which endorsed the 1972 Democratic candidate George McGovern for president and continued to try to develop a socialist program within the Democratic Party.
 In 1982 DSOC joined with another democratic socialist group to become the Democratic Socialists of America (DSA).

-I’m not sure if Sanders was directly or consciously influenced by the Shachtman-Harrington realignment caucus back in the '60s, but the movement he’s building around his campaign for the Democratic presidential nomination is perhaps the most successful expression to date of that strategy.
+I’m not sure if Sanders was directly or consciously influenced by the Shachtman-Harrington realignment caucus back in the '60s, but the movement ignited around his 2016 and 2020 campaigns for the Democratic presidential nomination is the most successful expression to date of that strategy.

-Anyway, back to what Sanders means by “democratic socialism.”
-In November 2015 he gave an hour-long speech at Georgetown University to elucidate his meaning.
+In November 2015 Sanders gave an hour-long speech at Georgetown University to elucidate his meaning.
 The whole speech including this bit toward the end exemplifies the confusing way he uses the term socialist to mean something very much like capitalist:

 The next time you hear me attacked as a socialist — like tomorrow — remember this: I don’t believe government should take over the grocery store down the street or own the means of production, but I do believe that the middle class and the working families of this country who produce the wealth of this country deserve a decent standard of living and that their incomes should go up, not down.
 I do believe in private companies that thrive and invest and grow in America.

-For all of his talk about “socialism,” Sanders proposes no anti-capitalist positions (with the possible exception of his support of worker cooperatives, which is socialist in spirit even if not in the details).
+For all of his talk about “socialism,” Sanders talks about raising wages and not about abolishing wage labour; about a government-guaranteed job and not about a life beyond wage work; about increased representation within the ruling class’s government and not about abolishing the ruling class.
 He manages to identify working families as the creators of wealth (though without mention of the non-American families who create so much of our wealth), but he never questions the fundamental mechanisms by which that wealth ends up in the hands of employers and bankers.
 As the editors of Jacobin magazine summarized his speech, “In short, for Sanders, democratic socialism means New Deal liberalism” (“The Socialism of Bernie Sanders”).

 There is a persistent and widespread misconception which holds that an essential element of socialism is either government control of business or/and it is government funding of services.
 When Sanders promotes the latter by contrasting it to the former, he manages to reinforce both misconceptions simultaneously.
 The effect of such a shallow understanding is that the popular definitions of socialism make almost no useful distinctions and socialism talk in America consists almost entirely of debating various forms of capitalist policy.